North-West-Wind/opensurviv-client/README.md

 ### Client
 This repository is the client side code of Open Surviv.io.
 All assets (images, sounds) are stored here and rendering happens here.
-Assets are taken from [surviv.io's creator toolkit](https://drive.google.com/drive/folders/1qhaDdNCsisBu_7gvMNmyn_zkG4kyAZix)
+Assets are taken from [surviv.io's creator toolkit](https://drive.google.com/drive/folders/1qhaDdNCsisBu_7gvMNmyn_zkG4kyAZix) and will be re-created in SVG format eventually using Inkscape.

 ## Usage
 The required JavaScript file is pre-compiled.
 It should be sufficient to just open the HTML file in a browser.